Orange Chicken Recipe

 Frying the chicken

 Mix together all the ingredients for the orange sauce.
-Pour the sauce into a large pan or wok and bring to a simmer over medium-heat for about 1 minute to gently heat the aromatics and to dissolve the sugars.
+Pour the sauce into a large pan or wok and bring to a simmer over medium-heat for about one minute to dissolve the sugars.

 Stirring constantly, pour in the cornstarch slurry and continue to simmer until the sauce has thickened, about 30-60 seconds.